Homogeneous Field and WKB Approximation In Deformed Quantum Mechanics with Minimal Length: WKB Approximation

 \subsubsection{Sharp Turning Point}

-Near a sharp turning point $x=0$, not only the WKB approximation falls apart but also matching the two WKB solutions across the turning point stops making sense.
+Near a sharp turning point $x=0$, not only the WKB approximation is no longer valid but also matching the two WKB solutions across the turning point stops making sense.
 In fact, from the previous subsection, one finds that the asymptotic matching is valid as long as there exists an overlap region where $1\ll\left\vert \rho\right\vert \ll\alpha^{-2}$.
 However, such region doesn't exist unless $\alpha\ll1$, which means that the asymptotic matching fails through a sharp turning point.

 It can be shown, through (\ref{Condition}), WKB approximations are valid as long as $\left\vert x\right\vert \gg\left( 2m\left\vert F\right\vert /\hbar^{2}\right) ^{-\frac{1}{3}}$ in the region where the potential is approximated by a linear one.
 Put another way, if there exists a region where both WKB and linear approximations are valid, one finds $\left\vert x\right\vert \gg\left( 2m\left\vert F\right\vert /\hbar^{2}\right) ^{-\frac{1}{3}}$ for such a region.
 When $\left\vert x\right\vert \gg\left( 2m\left\vert F\right\vert /\hbar^{2}\right) ^{-\frac{1}{3}}$, we have